japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 | May create an entry for the driver in <<executorToTaskSummary, executorToTaskSummary>> registry

 | <<onExecutorAdded, onExecutorAdded>>
 | May create an entry in <<executorToTaskSummary, executorToTaskSummary>> registry.
-It also makes sure that the number of entries for dead executors does not exceed link:spark-webui-properties.adoc#spark.ui.retainedDeadExecutors[spark.ui.retainedDeadExecutors] and removes excess.
+It also makes sure that the number of entries for dead executors does not exceed spark-webui-properties.md#spark.ui.retainedDeadExecutors[spark.ui.retainedDeadExecutors] and removes excess.

-Adds an entry to <<executorEvents, executorEvents>> registry and optionally removes the oldest if the number of entries exceeds link:spark-webui-properties.adoc#spark.ui.timeline.executors.maximum[spark.ui.timeline.executors.maximum].
+Adds an entry to <<executorEvents, executorEvents>> registry and optionally removes the oldest if the number of entries exceeds spark-webui-properties.md#spark.ui.timeline.executors.maximum[spark.ui.timeline.executors.maximum].

 | <<onExecutorBlacklisted, onExecutorBlacklisted>>
 | FIXME